-In 2021, Ratos introduced a framework with minimum internal control requirements (MICR) connected to internal control for financial reporting (ICFR).
-This was to ensure with reasonable certainty that the external financial reporting was is reliable and prepared according to laws, regulations, financial reporting standards and other relevant requirements for Ratos.
-The minimum requirements will be followed up and assessed annually.
+(ICFR).
+The framework aims to ensure with reasonable certainty that the external financial reporting was is reliable and prepared according to laws, regulations, financial reporting standards and other relevant requirements for Ratos.
+Follow-up and assessment of minimum requirements in each company are performed annually and reported to Ratos's Board.